Site input criteria

 The flyer should NOT include:

-- Any statement like 'go to the website', since the flyer will be displayed only on the website, hence the visitor is already there.
+- Any statement like 'go to the website', since this version of the flyer will be displayed ON the website, hence the visitor is already there.

 If the flyer contains nothing but text in the form of paragraphs, lists, headings, and the like, it can be provided as described under Text.
 The webmasters will convert this to HTML, thus providing automatic adaptation to different device sizes.

 If the flyer contains images, specific positioning of words, specific colors, fancy borders, etc. it should be provided as an approximately 600 wide X 800 high pixel .png file.
 Webmasters will embed the png, unchanged, into a web page.

 Your cooperation in adhering to these criteria will make the job of the webmasters easier and provide a better experience to our site visitors.
 Thank you.